Master of Expressive Arts Therapy

 - REAT of the International Expressive Arts Therapy Association (IEATA)

-- Full Professional Member of the Australian and New Zealand Arts Therapy Association (ANZATA)
+- Full Professional Member of the Australian and Asian Creative Arts Therapies Association (ANZACATA)

 The curriculum is also aligned with the regulations stipulated by the Health Professions Council of the United Kingdom, but generally UK professional registration is only granted to graduates from UK institutions.

 The programme provides students with the academic and practical experience necessary to be adept practitioners and engage in effective cross-disciplinary practice.
 In addition to the international standards, there are two key principles that guide the design of the programme:

 The first principle strives to integrate East-West learning.
 Accordingly, it pays special attention to the application of expressive arts therapy within local culture and with reference to Chinese arts.

 The second principle strives to demonstrate the utility of expressive arts therapy, not only in the prevention of illness, but also in the promotion of holistic health and community development.

 As expressive arts therapy can be integrated into a range of clinical, educational and community settings, the programme is designed for a broad spectrum of students: